penkin/penkin.github.io/_posts/2025-07-07-ai-in-software-development.md

 I'm not sure how ready I am for this step to be frank but the thought of being able to talk to an AI that knows my calendar, my mails, my [Notion](https://www.notion.so/) documents... has my nerdy senses tingling.
-Who knows, maybe my memory is short sinse it was not that long ago I wrote about leaving [Facebook]({{ site.url }}{% post_url 2019-02-28-facebook-free %}) and [Google]({{ site.url }}{% post_url 2019-01-23-google-free %}) behind.
+Who knows, maybe my memory is short since it was not that long ago I wrote about leaving [Facebook]({{ site.url }}{% post_url 2019-02-28-facebook-free %}) and [Google]({{ site.url }}{% post_url 2019-01-23-google-free %}) behind.